hmnhonari/neo-x.github.io/_i18n/en/teaching.md

 </tr> </table></div>

-I teach a course on robot learning!
-This course focuses on deep reinforcement learning methods and their application to robotics. <a href="https://diro.umontreal.ca/public/FAS/diro/Documents/1-Programmes-cours/Horaires/cours2022Hiver2Cyc.html">Here</a> is a link to where you can find the course offered on the DIRO web page as IFT 6163.
+I teach a course on machine learning for the real world.
+This course focuses on deep reinforcement learning methods and their application to control real world systems (robotics, etc).
+[Here](https://diro.umontreal.ca/public/FAS/diro/Documents/1-Programmes-cours/Horaires/2023Hiver2Cyc.html) is a link to where you can find the course offered on the DIRO web page as IFT 6163.

-Learning methods such as deep reinforcement learning have shown success in solving simulated planning and control problems but struggle to produce diverse, intelligent behaviour, on robots.
+Learning methods such as deep reinforcement learning have shown success in solving simulated planning and control problems but struggle to produce diverse, intelligent behaviour on systems that interact in the real world (robots).
 This class aims to discuss these limitations and study methods to overcome them and enable agents capable of training autonomously, becoming learning and adapting systems that require little supervision.
-By the end of the course, each student should have a solid grasp of different techniques to train robots to accomplish tasks in the real world.
-These techniques covered in the course include but are not limited to reinforcement learning, batch RL, multi-task RL, model-based RL, Sim2Real, hierarchical RL, goal conditioned RL, multi-Agent RL, the fragility of RL, meta-level decision making and learning reward functions.
+By the end of the course, each student should have a solid grasp of different techniques to train agents to accomplish tasks in the real world.
+These techniques covered in the course include but are not limited to reinforcement learning, batch RL, multi-task RL, model-based RL, Sim2Real, hierarchical RL, goal-conditioned RL, multi-Agent RL, the fragility of RL, meta-level decision making and learning reward functions.

-##Target and objectives of the course
+## Target and objectives of the course

 Learn the fundamental concepts of machine learning for robotics applications.
 Such concepts are considered advanced and require a good foundation in machine learning, deep learning and reinforcement learning.
 This involves: